Cauliflower Balls with Feta Cheese and Curry

 Note that while warm, they are fragile and break easily.
 They will firm up as they cool.

-Prepare ahead: You can prepare them 2-3 days before serving and store in the fridge, in an airtight container.
+You can prepare them 2-3 days before serving and store in the fridge, in an airtight container.

-Remove from the refrigerator 1-2 hours before serving and let them come to room temperature.
+To serve, remove them from the refrigerator 1-2 hours before serving and let them come to room temperature.